The Real Reason You Have So Much Wax In Your Ears

 Stay safe by cleaning only the outer part of the ear

-For unknown reasons, some people produce an excessive amount of earwax, which can lead to problems like ear pain and hearing loss.
+For certain reasons, some people produce an excessive amount of earwax, which can lead to problems like ear pain and hearing loss.
 Even those of us who have perfectly "normal" ears are likely to get a buildup of earwax once in a while.
 "Almost everyone at one point gets an earwax blockage where they have a sense they can't hear or water is getting stuck in there," Dr. Dahl told Well+Good.

 When that happens, doctors are unanimous on one thing — be very careful if you choose to try to clean it out yourself, and by all means, don't insert anything with a pointed end into your ear canal.
 Not only could you push the wax more deeply into your ear, but you could also damage your delicate eardrum.